2026 City Council elections

 Voters need to contact the embassy or consul in the respective country to find out where and when they can vote.

-If a voter is unsure about where and how to vote abroad, it's best to contact the Ministry for Foreign Affairs' citizen service through hjalp@utn.is or by phone at +354 5459900.
+If you are unsure about where and how to vote abroad, it's best to contact the Ministry for Foreign Affairs' citizen service through hjalp@utn.is or by phone at +354 5459900.

 Where can I vote early in Iceland?